kubke/kubke.github.io/_protocols/photooxidation-protocol.md

 1. Prepare reagents.
-   a) Refer to reagent list below.
+   a) Refer to the reagent list.
    b) Preparation is not time consuming, so these reagents can be prepared on the day before use - or can be prepared earlier than this and stored at 2-8°C (DAB solution) and 4°C (Tris-HCl buffer), as they are stable.

 2. Dissect a chick embryo and label the ganglia with DiI.